asportnoy/no-nitro-upsell/README.md

 # No nitro upsell
-This removes ALL of Discord's nitro upsells by tricking the client into thinking you have nitro.
+Removes ALL of Discord's nitro upsells by tricking the client into thinking you have nitro.
 Works with Replugged and Powercord.

 [Install in Replugged](https://replugged.dev/install?url=asportnoy/powercord-no-nitro-upsell)